prashant-singh/prashant-singh.github.io/_posts/2016-08-11-Random-prize-selector.md

 ```

-This is the main part for the magic to happen.
+This is the main part of the magic to happen.
 Remember when I said that I will tell you about the temporary list in the next steps,
 Well this is that step
-I will fill the list based on the frequencies set in the inpector which I will do it later after completing this script.
+I will fill the list based on the frequencies set in the inspector which I will do it later after completing this script.
-Now for example if I have set the frequency of the second prize to be highest like 8 out of 10 so the prize number 2 will be added 8 times in the temporary list and vice-versa.
+Now, for example if I have set the frequency of the second prize to be highest like 8 out of 10 so the prize number 2 will be added 8 times in the temporary list and vice-versa.
 And don't forget to call this function in the Start().

 ```